MihirJaiswal/DreamMist/README.md

 # Animation
 Animation of transition is done by GSAP which is a javascript library used for creating high-performance animations and interactive content on websites.

+# Music
+For intregating music into the map i used Howler.js which is a JavaScript library that makes it easier to work with audio on the web.